Skip to main content

 • This page is the human-readable guide for stable public behavior.

-• The MCP server’s tools/list response is the exact current machine-readable schema.
+• The MCP server’s tools/list response is the exact current machine-readable schema and tool count.

 • Client implementations should avoid caching schemas permanently.